rksouthee/scratch/README.md

 I was helping somebody with a problem they had, and come up with this solution.
 I like doing programs like these because they're examples of how the Standard Template Library can be extended with user defined algorithms.

+## Sudoku Solver

+This was a simple example of backtracking algorithms.
+This could be expanded by providing a user interface that allows the input of an arbitrary sudoku puzzle and generate a solution(s).